 The mechanism that moves a power window up and down is called a window regulator.
 Each car door with a power window has a window regulator to move it.
 It’s connected via cables to a power window motor.

 If the regulator goes bad, then pushing the up or down button will not make the window move.
-The crank gears could be worn or broken, or the regulator is out of alignment.
-You will need to have the window regulator replaced.
+Excessive wear and tear can cause components of the regulator like plastic gears to slowly crack and break over time or the regulator could become misaligned.

 3) Bad Fuse

 If all four windows are stuck and won’t move, then the fuse for the window regulators is likely the culprit.
 In this case when you push any of the window switches nothing will happen – you won’t hear a motor at all and the glass won’t tremble like it’s trying hard to move.

 How to Fix: Check the owner’s manual to see which fuse supplies power to the windows, then replace it.